Flinders Bay railway line: Alignment

-Like all railways outside of Perth, the line was not electrified and predominantly single-track, with passing loops at various locations.
+Like all railways outside of Perth, the line was predominantly single-track, with passing loops at various locations.
 The remnant section, from Boyanup to RGC, is controlled by Arc Infrastructure.

 Heading south west from Boyanup, the line traverses predominantly agricultural land to a few kilometres beyond Capel, where it terminates at the former Iluka Resources RGC site.
 From here, the line continued through a mix of agricultural and forested land to Busselton.
 Part of the corridor west of Wonnerup has been used to accommodate the widening of the Bussell Highway.
 Within Busselton the line ran past the jetty and along the foreshore, turning south through what is now the Busselton Health Campus.
 Heading west again along the route of what is now the Bussell Highway, the line served Vasse and Quindalup before turning south towards Flinders Bay.
 The line passed through forested and agricultural areas, including several municipally heritage-registered mill sites in the M.C.
 Davies timber concession area south of Margaret River.

 Branches

 This line was the first branch from the Northcliffe line, at Boyanup, linking Busselton to the WAGR network.
-The only WAGR line to branch from this one is the Nannup Branch, which runs south from Wonnerup to Nannup.
+The only WAGR line to branch from this one is the Nannup branch, which runs south from Wonnerup to Nannup.
 This section of this line from Wonnerup to Maryvale follows the alignment of Western Australia's first railway - the Ballaarat Tramway.

-Timber Tramways
+Timber tramways

 Several timber mills used to operate along the railway, each with their own access to the mainline.
 Many of these mills operated extensive timber tramways that fed significant quantities of timber to the railway.
 The section from Witchcliffe to Flinders Bay was originally built as an M.C.
 Davies horse-drawn tramway, before being bought by the Government and upgraded to a WAGR line in 1925.

-Wadandi Track
+Wadandi track

 In 2012 the Adelaide-based firm Mulloway was creating an interpretation plan for the Busselton to Flinders Bay Railway Rail Trail project, that would convert the former railway reserve into a recreational, tourism, and educational trail.
 Initially the track was called the Rails to Trails track.